mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

         # (optional, default: "^main|master$" -- main or master branch)
         regexp: "^main|master$"

+        # If the age of the most recent commit for the ref is greater than
+        # this value, the ref won't get exported (optional, default: 0 (disabled))
+        # nb: when used in conjuction of pull.from.pipelines.enabled = true, the creation date
+        # of the pipeline is taken in account, not the age of the commit
+        max_age_seconds: 0

         from:
           pipelines:
             # Whether to trigger a discovery of the projects refs